textileio/community/docs/powergate/index.md

 The Powergate comes packed with a number of additional tools that will be useful to you as you integrate it into your system.

 - [Lotus](https://lotu.sh/).
-A Lotus node running on the current Testnet.
+A Lotus node running on the Filecoin network.
 - [IPFS](https://ipfs.io/).
 A full IPFS node running to back Powergate FFS.
 - [Prometheus](https://prometheus.io/).
 The backend for metrics processing.
 - [Grafana](https://grafana.com/).
 Providing metrics dashboard.